rhdtownsend/gyre/docs/source/user-guide/advanced-usage/non-ad-oscillations.rst

 trial roots for the non-adiabatic problem.
-The method is described in full in :ads_citet:`goldstein:2020`; it is very effective even for strongly non-adiabatic modes with :math:`|\sigmai/\sigmar| \sim 1`, although there is an increased computational cost (see :ref:`here <faq-cluster>` for one strategy for mitigating this cost).
+The method is described in full in :ads_citet:`goldstein:2020`; it is very effective even for strongly non-adiabatic modes with :math:`|\sigmai/\sigmar| \sim 1`, although there is an increased computational cost.

 To perform non-adiabatic calculations with the contour method, set the following parameters in the :nml_g:`osc` namelist group: